Open Source Your Knowledge, Become a Contributor

 - Reference this markdown in

-When a playground is published and consumed by learners, you can freely update it with improvements and use the preview to see the results impacting users.
-Once you're satisfied, publish it again and the users will see the changes.
+Once a playground is published and available to the community, you can freely update it with improvements and use the preview to see the results impacting readers.
+Once you're satisfied with it, you can publish the new version, and the users will see the changes.